Vladimir Lenin monument, Kyiv

 The Vladimir Lenin monument in Kyiv was a statue dedicated to Vladimir Lenin, the founder of the Soviet Union in Kyiv, the capital of Ukraine.
 The larger than life-size (3.45 meters [11.32 feet]) Lenin monument was built by Russian sculptor Sergey Merkurov from the same red Karelian stone as Lenin's Mausoleum.
 It was displayed at the 1939 New York World's Fair and erected on Kyiv's main Khreshchatyk Street (at the intersection of Shevchenko Boulevard, opposite the Bessarabsky Market) on 5 December 1946.

 The statue was toppled from its pedestal and crushed by protesters on 8 December 2013, as part of the Euromaidan events, when many other Soviet statues were toppled.
 The plinth remains in place, and has become at times a site of political artwork, and arguments.
 Since 2016 various sculptures or installations have been exhibitioned in front of the plinth.

-Since 2015 (all) monuments connected with communist themes and/or persons are illegal in Ukraine.
+Since 2015 all monuments connected with communism-related themes and/or persons are illegal in Ukraine.

 Post-Soviet period

-According to the decree of the former President of Ukraine, Viktor Yushchenko, this monument of the Soviet Union and the associated Communist period should have been removed after Ukraine gained independence.
+According to the decree of the former president of Ukraine, Viktor Yushchenko, this monument of the Soviet Union and the associated Communist period should have been removed after Ukraine gained independence.
 Nevertheless, due to the resistance of the Communist Party of Ukraine, whose members were elected to Verhovna Rada, the last Kyiv monument to Lenin was left standing.

-Since the fall of Soviet rule, the monument survived numerous vandalizing attempts which led to both increased policing of the area and frequent vigilance by pro-Soviet activists.
+After the fall of Soviet rule, the monument suffered numerous incidents of vandalism which led to both increased policing of the area and frequent vigilance by pro-Soviet activists.

 Demolition

 On 1 December 2013, a group of masked men attempted to topple the statue during the surge of the Euromaidan protests.
 Police immediately reacted by deploying a small Berkut riot police unit which was attacked, overwhelmed and forced to flee.
 Euromaidan leaders immediately denounced both the monument attempt and the clash with police as an action of unaffiliated "provocateurs".

 Later, on 8 December 2013, several Ukrainian individuals subsequently claimed to be affiliated with the Svoboda political party toppled the statue, as Kyiv police silently looked on.
 The statue then broke from impact with the ground.

 After the fall of the Lenin statue the crowd began to sing the national anthem of Ukraine.
 Later, pieces of the monument were picked up by protesters as souvenirs.

+Over a hundred other Lenin statues and Soviet icons across Ukraine were destroyed from December 2013 to February 2014.